eps696/SDfu/README.md

 Results of the trainings will be saved under `train` directory.

 Custom diffusion trains faster and can achieve impressive reproduction quality (including faces) with simple similar prompts, but it can lose the point on generation if the prompt is too complex or aside from the original category.
 To train it, you'll need both target reference images (`data/mycat1`) and more random images of similar subjects (`data/cat`).
 Apparently, you can generate the latter with SD itself.
-LoRA finetuning seems less precise, while may interfere with wider spectrum of topics.
+LoRA finetuning seems less precise while may affect wider spectrum of topics, and is a de-facto industry standard now.
 Textual inversion is more generic but stable.
 Also, its embeddings can be easily combined together on load.

-* Generate image with trained embedding and weights from [LoRA]:
+* Generate image with trained weights from [LoRA]:
 ```
-python src/gen.py -t "cosmic <mycat1> beast" --load_lora mycat1-lora.pt
+python src/gen.py -t "cosmic beast cat" --load_lora mycat1-lora.pt
 ```
 * Same with [custom diffusion]:
 ```
-python src/gen.py -t "cosmic <mycat1> beast" --load_custom mycat1-custom.pt
+python src/gen.py -t "cosmic <mycat1> cat beast" --load_custom mycat1-custom.pt
 ```
 * Same with [textual inversion] (you may provide a folder path to load few files at once):
 ```
-python src/gen.py -t "cosmic <mycat1> beast" --load_token mycat1-text.pt
+python src/gen.py -t "cosmic <mycat1> cat beast" --load_token mycat1-text.pt
 ```
+Note that you should add (mind the brackets) `<token> term ..` keywords to the prompt to activate learned subject with Text Inversion or Custom Diffusion.
+Put it in the beginning for learned objects, or at the end for styles.
+LoRA is not bound to such syntax.

 You can also run `python src/latwalk.py ...` with finetuned weights to make animations.

-Besides special tokens (e.g. `<mycat1>`) as above, text prompts may include brackets for weighting (like `(good) [bad] ((even better)) [[even worse]]`).
-More radical blending can be achieved with multiguidance technique, introduced here (interpolating predicted noise within diffusion denoising loop, instead of conditioning vectors).
-It can be used to draw images from complex prompts like `good prompt ~1 | also good prompt ~1 | bad prompt ~-0.5` with `--cguide` option, or for animations with `--lguide` option (further enhancing smoothness of [latent blending]).
-Note that it would slow down generation process.

 ## Special model: LCM